Kay Koplovitz: USA Networks

 In 1975 Koplovitz joined Home Box Office and led the promotion of cable and satellite broadcasting of the Thrilla in Manila boxing match between Muhammad Ali and Joe Frazier.
 September 30th 1975 would change history forever.
 The timing of the sporting event would be the turning point Koplovitz would need in order to launch her idea.
-The live broadcast of the famous boxing match, allowed congressman and senators to see that satellites could be used for good commercial purposes and give people much joy from experiencing the live broadcasts.
+The live broadcast of the famous boxing match, allowed congressmen and senators to see that satellites could be used for good commercial purposes and give people much joy from experiencing the live broadcasts.
 She subsequently founded the USA Network in 1977 as an all-sports service, known as the Madison Square Garden Sports Network (not to be confused with the New York City-area regional sports network of the same name now simply known as MSG); She led the launch of the USA Network mainly as an all-sports service in order to compete with Home Box Office.
 The channel was renamed the USA Network in 1980.
 USA later become the number one ranking cable network in primetime viewership for 13 consecutive years.
 The USA Network was the first cable network to rely greatly on advertising revenue.
-Despite creating and supervising the network, Koplovitz did not own it, but remained its President during ownership changes.
+Despite creating and supervising the network, Koplovitz did not own it, but remained its CEO during ownership changes.
 Under Koplovitz's leadership, the USA Network was the number one ranking cable network in primetime broadcasting.

 Under her leadership, the Sci Fi Channel was launched in 1992 and USA Network International was launched in 1994, operating in several countries.
 Koplovitz is also credited with creating the business model for cable networks after introducing the concept of two revenue streams: licensing and advertising.
-However, at USA Networks she was known for overspending on things such as television reruns, eventually became a financial problem by the late 1990s, as interest in airing new content on a more regular basis grew.
-Upon hiring former CBS executive Rod Perth as entertainment chief of USA Networks by 1997, Koplovitz decided to focus more on airing higher-budget miniseries content, such as Moby Dick, as well as other new shows.
-She also made plans to cancel the USA Network's flagship WWF programming, a move which was opposed by USA Network executive Bonnie Hammer.
 She served as chairman and chief executive officer of USA Networks until 9 April 1998, months after the company was sold for $4.5 billion and became a publicly listed company.
-Unlike previous USA Networks owners, new owner Barry Diller, who previously had some ownership stock with the USA Network when he was head of Paramount Pictures, took over Koplovitz's executive positions at USA Networks, which resulted in her resignation from the television networks she founded.
-This also resulted in some of Koplovitz's future plans for the network, such as the planned removal of the WWF from USA Network in May 1998, being averted, with Diller also cutting $40 million from the network's budget.